Image

 Minnesota Medicare Supplement Plans

 Alone, Original Medicare doesn’t cover about 20% of the costs for covered services.
 This is why many Medicare beneficiaries choose to add a Medicare Supplement (also called Medigap) plan.
-Minnesota residents have two main Medigap plan types available to them: Basic and Extended Basic.
+There are two main types of Medicare Supplement plans in Minnesota: Basic and Extended Basic.
 Including all the variations of these plans, there are eight different options.

 These plans provide different coverage for the following: